chuckpreslar/codex/README.md

 // ALTER TABLE "users" ADD PRIMARY KEY("id");
 // ALTER TABLE "users" ADD CONSTRAINT "users_email_uniq" UNIQUE("email");
 ```

-__Note__: The `AddConstraint` receiver method when passed a constraint of `codex.FOREIGN_KEY`, treats its options argument as a SQL `REFERENCE` followed by the optional name of the index.
-Though optional to codex, a `FOREIGN KEY` constraint should always be given a minimum of a reference.
+__Note__: The `AddConstraint` receiver method when passed a constraint of `codex.ForeignKey`, treats its options argument as a SQL `REFERENCE` followed by the optional name of the index.

 ## Alterations